GoogleCloudPlatform/cloud-run-samples/multi-container/hello-nginx-sample/README.md

     --role="roles/run.invoker"
 ```

-Visit the Cloud Run url or user curl to send a request:
+Visit the Cloud Run url or use curl to send a request:

 ```bash
 curl <cloud-run-mc-service-url>